 BIO 315 Cr.4

 A comprehensive overview of cell structure and function, including the nature of biomolecules, cellular metabolism and its regulation, the dynamics of membranes and the cytoskeleton, the execution and control of the cell cycle, cell interactions, and cell signaling.
 Lect.
 3, Lab.
-3. Prerequisite: BIO 103 or BIO 105; one additional semester of biology; and a minimum of three semesters of chemistry through organic chemistry.
+3. Prerequisite: BIO 105; one additional semester of biology; and a minimum of three semesters of chemistry through organic chemistry.
 Offered Fall, Spring.

 BIO 321 Cr.3

 Plants provide humans with food, feed, fuel, fiber, pharmaceuticals, and other economically important products.
 This course provides an introduction to domesticated plant varieties and wild plant species and their value in human and domestic animal nutrition, and as energy sources, manufactured materials and drugs.
 Ethnobotanical interests in wild plant species will also be discussed.
 Prerequisite: BIO 203 or BIO 304.
 Offered Alternate Years.

 BIO 333 Cr.3

 An introduction to plant water relations, mineral nutrition, respiration, photosynthesis, growth, and development with emphasis on the physiology of seed plants.
 Prerequisite: BIO 203 or BIO 304.
 Offered Occasionally.

 This course includes fundamentals of aquatic ecology, with special reference to community ecology.
 Taxonomy, stratification and succession of organisms to be investigated.
 Energy traffic through aquatic ecosystems will also be investigated.
 Field trips required.
 Lect.
 2, Lab.
 3. Prerequisite: BIO 105; one additional biology course; one semester of chemistry.
 Offered Fall.